HumanCellAtlas/data-store/README.md

 1. Set the environment variables `AZURE_STORAGE_ACCOUNT_NAME` and `AZURE_STORAGE_ACCOUNT_KEY`.

+#### Authorization Variables
+The following environment variables must be set to enable user authentication.
+* OIDC_AUDIENCE must be populated with the3 expected JWT (Jave web token) audience.
+* OPENID_PROVIDER is the expected JWT
+* OIDC_GROUP_CLAIM is the JWT claim that specifies the group the users belongs to.

+`authorizationUrl` in **dss/dss-api.yml** must also be updated to point to an authorization endpoint with will return a valid JWT.

 #### Running the DSS API locally

 Run `./dss-api` in the top-level `data-store` directory.